Squalm/Cipher-Tools/README.md

  - removeextras: Removes all characters from `text` that are not in `alphabet`.

 ## Want to Contribute?
 Sure!
 Go right ahead!
-I welcome (almost) all contribution.
+I welcome (almost) all contributions.
 This place doesn't need to be exclusively Julia either so go wild!
 ## License
 This project is under a standard [MIT license](https://github.com/Squalm/Cipher-Tools/blob/master/LICENSE).